Omeprazole

 Speak to your doctor or pharmacist right away if you accidentally take more Omeprazole than prescribed.

-If you are unsure how much Omeprazole you should take, ask your doctor or consult the patient information leaflet.
+If you are unsure how much Omeprazole to take, ask your doctor or refer to the patient information leaflet.

 Omeprazole Side Effects and Cautions

-Before taking Omeprazole, we encourage you to read the patient information leaflet (PIL) enclosed with your medicine.
+Before taking Omeprazole, we recommend that you read the patient information leaflet (PIL) enclosed with your medicine.

 The patient information leaflet contains important information about taking and storing Omeprazole, including a complete list of side effects, ingredients, and instructions on what to do if you experience an allergic reaction.